Click here for The Ballet Academy Brochure

 Creative Movement and Pre Ballet:

-Girls: plain black leotard, pink ballet tights, and pink ballet slippers.
-For some productions, tights with seams will be required.
+Girls plain black leotard, pink ballet tights, and pink ballet slippers.

-***Level 4 and 5 students may wear a solid color leotard of any color on Saturdays.
+***FREE LEO Saturdays.
+Level 4, 5 and 6 students may wear a solid color leotard of any color on Saturdays.

 Teen/Adult Students: Comfortable work-out clothes. ballet slippers.